MOT and MOT Plus Health Checks

 Make sure that you are well hydrated before your appointment.

-Once you have had your blood test you will book your appointment with one of our private GPs and pay for your MOT Health Check.
+Once you have had your blood test, you will book your appointment with one of our private GPs and pay for your MOT Health Check.

-Step Five – Final Step
+MOT Health Check Step 5 - Final Step

 Frequently Asked Questions